freeflowuniverse/crystaltools/README.md

 ## to install

-copy the folling in your terminal
+copy the following in your terminal, will install the tools (OSX only for now).

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/crystaluniverse/publishtools/master/scripts/install.sh)"